Shippers focus on LNG, biofuels, methanol to meet emissions targets

 The company has also started a one-year biofuel trial as it aims to cut emissions from operations by 40% by 2025.

-"We have been seeing up to 25 to 26% of emission reductions (so far)," she told Reuters.
+"We have been seeing up to 25 to 26% of emission reductions (so far)," she told Reuters, referring to the biofuel trial.

+The company said its overall decarbonisation strategy has led to a 30% cut in emissions so far.

 Meanwhile, A.P.
 Moller-Maersk MAERSKb.CO, the world's largest container operator, is focused on using methanol.